Authenticate (Node.js Web Server)#

 Node.js Web Server: Multi-session Management#

-A Node.js web server can use the solid-client-authn-node library to handle the user authentication flow and manage multiple sessions.
+A Node.js web server can use the @inrupt/solid-client-authn-node library to handle the user authentication flow and manage multiple sessions.
+In a multi-session context, the server maps requests to sessions.
+Typically, this is done attaching a cookie to the user’s browser.

 1. Create a new Session for the user at the login endpoint.
 By default, the Session is periodically refreshed in the background using the refresh token.
-You can override this periodic behavior by specifying keepAlive: false as a Session option to the Session constructor.
+You should override this legacy behavior by specifying keepAlive: false as a Session option to the Session constructor.

 2. Call the Session.login() function to start the login process.
 Pass in the following login options: